Restricted maximum likelihood estimation in generalized linear mixed models: Generalized Linear Mixed Models

 \section{Generalized Linear Mixed Models}

 Generalized linear mixed models, which encompass the special case of linear mixed models with normally distributed responses and an identity link, express the mean of the response distribution as a function of fixed and random effects.
-A general formulation of GLMMs is given by \citet{hui2021use} among others, where for the $i$th of $n$ observations we have
+A general formulation of GLMMs is given by \citet{hui2021use} among others.
+For a vector $\by=(y_1,\ldots,y_n)^\top$ of $n$ responses, the corresponding conditional mean vector $\bmu=(\mu_1,\ldots,\mu_n)^\top$ is modeled as